The EpiNet Study Group

 All data transmitted is encrypted, and access to the database is password-protected.
 Participation needs approval of the relevant institutional review boards and ethics committees.

-In the short term, we will use the database to set up patient registries, focusing on particular patient groups, with information being collected prospectively.
-We will enrol both adults and children in the database.
+In the short term, we are using the database to set up patient registries, focusing on particular patient groups, with information being collected prospectively.
+We are enrolling both adults and children in the database.
 This data will potentially be available in a de-identified form for review by EpiNet investigators.
 Personal and/or identifying data will only be accessible by doctors involved in the patient's on-going clinical care.

-The project is still in a development phase.
-We have established rules by which we have agreed to collaborate and a steering group who will oversee the development of the project until the end of 2013.
+We have established rules by which we have agreed to collaborate and a steering group who will oversee the development of the project.
 The current steering group comprises:

 - Peter Bergin, Chairman (New Zealand)

 We would like to thank Sam Berkovic, Jorge Burneo and Lynette Sadleir for their contributions to the development of the project.
 Sam was on the steering committee until the end of 2011, and Jorge until the end of 2013.
 Lynette left the steering committee in early 2015.

 We completed an International pilot study in 2012.
 A full report on this was published in Epilepsia, and is available on the Resources Page from this website.
 The pilot study was undertaken to test the website and database, and to strengthen the research group.
 Following the completion of the pilot study, we reviewed all aspects of the data-entry process, and the structure of the database, and have made significant improvements to the database.
 Further improvements are planned.
 We have undertaken a study to determine whether we all 'speak the same language.'
 Further details about this study - "Is it epilepsy?" are provided on a separate page on this website.